aleblanc70/booking/readme.md

 # Booking and reservations

-This is for learning GO with a basic web sites
+This is for learning GO with a basic web site

 - Build in GO 1.17
 - Uses the [chi router] (github.com/go-chi/chi)